hjs-spec/aip-judgment-sidecar/README.md

 ## 🏗️ Architecture

-In the HJS-AIP integrated flow, the Sidecar acts as a specialized "Judicial Branch":
+In the AIP-HJS integrated flow, the Sidecar acts as a specialized "Judicial Branch":

 1. **AIP Proxy** intercepts a sensitive tool call.
 2. **AIP Proxy** sends the Agent's AAT (Accountability Attachment Token) and the operation context to the **HJS Sidecar**.